Steps to take after a Commercial Vehicle Accident

 At Lowe Law Group, we understand the complexities of commercial vehicle accident cases and work tirelessly to ensure our clients receive the compensation they deserve when they are victims of these types of accidents.

-Who Can Be Held Responsible in a Commercial Vehicle Accident?
+Who Can Be Held Responsible in Commercial Vehicle Accidents?

 Unlike typical car accidents that usually involve only the drivers, commercial vehicle accidents often introduce multiple parties who could share responsibility.
 Determining the party(ies) at fault, involves identifying everyone who might have contributed to the crash.
 Here are the key entities to consider: